The concept of employee burnout is nothing new and something that employees and their employers have been contending with for decades.

 This could be something like a weekly call on the phone or a bi-weekly video chat.
 Use this opportunity to check in on your team to see how they’re coping with the workload.

-6. Create an archive of helpful information
+6. Create an archive of helpful information for your employees

 When people need help, they’re sometimes reluctant to ask for it.
 We’ve all been there, right?